aantron/ocaml.org/data/planet/ocamlpro/the-opam-20-cheatsheet-with-a-new-theme.md

 </ul>
 <p>In any case do not hesitate to send us your suggestions on <a href="https://github.com/OCamlPro/ocaml-cheat-sheets">github</a>:</p>
 <ul>
 <li>Louis and Raja, the lead Opam developers, designed this cheatsheet so as to shed light on some important features (some I even discovered even though I speak daily with them!).
-If a command <em>you</em> find useful is not mentioned, let us know and we&rsquo;ll add it.
+If a command <em>you</em> find useful is not mentioned, let us know and we’ll add it.
 Feel free to ask for clarification and/or expansion of the manual!
 </li>
 </ul>
 <p>Happy hacking!</p>
 <blockquote>
-<p>Note: If you come to one of our <a href="https://training.ocamlpro.com/">training sessions</a>, you&rsquo;ll get a free cheatsheet!
-Isn&rsquo;t that a bargain?</p>
+<p>Note: If you come to one of our <a href="https://training.ocamlpro.com/">training sessions</a>, you’ll get a free cheatsheet!
+Isn’t that a bargain?</p>
 </blockquote>